salsita/prism/docs/custom-matchers/writing-custom-matcher.md

 };
 ```

-As you can see Matcher is a Function which takes `pattern` as argument and returns a Function which matches Action (action is provided as argument).
-Matching actions means that the function returns either `false` when action does not match or `Array` is returned with at least one element which must be action type.
-For `exactMatcher` we return just original `action.type` because action is not being unwrapped.
-All the remaining elements of the array will be passed to `Updater` handler as additional arguments.
+As you can see, a Matcher is a function that takes `pattern` as an argument and returns a function that takes an Action as its argument.
+The function returns either `false` when the Action does not match or, when it does, an `Array` with at least one element (which must be the Action type).
+For `exactMatcher`, we return just the original `action.type` because the Action is not being unwrapped.
+Any additional elements in the array will be passed to the handler as further arguments.

-Let's implement some Matcher:
+Let's implement our own matcher Matcher:

 ```javascript
 const endsWithMatcher = pattern => {